maddydevgits/ml-bootcamp-srec/README.md

 # About the Speaker

 <img src="https://raw.githubusercontent.com/madblocksgit/ETAI-2021---VSSUT-11th-aug-iot-session/main/maddy.jpg" height="300" width="200" />
-Madhu Parvathaneni alias MS is a IoT Sloutions Architect at madBlocks IoT Group and Director & Strategist at Madblocks Technologies Pvt Ltd. He has 10+ years of experience in building IoT products from prototype stage to production stage.
+Madhu Parvathaneni alias MS is a Sloutions Architect at madBlocks ML/AI Group and Director & CEO at Madblocks Technologies Pvt Ltd. He has 10+ years of experience in building IoT products from prototype stage to production stage.
 He trained more than 1.8 lakh students and 10K+ faculties across India on various cutting-edge technologies like IoT, Machine Learning, Cloud Computing, Augmented and Virtual Reality, Robotics, Blockchain etc...

 # Softwares
 1. Google Colab (Access <a href="https://colab.research.google.com">Google Colab</a>)